tatchomSocrate/opentimer-esp32/README.md

-# Bluetooth Controller Alarm Built with an ESP32 or an Arduino Microcontroller
+# Bluetooth alarm controller built with an ESP32 or an Arduino microcontroller

 ## This project is the ESP32 version